 Figure 7.
 F. tularensis cells exposed to low pH increases rpsU1 transcript, but decreases protein production.
-Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU1 reporter construct.
-Each dot represents one replicate, and horizontal bars indicate the average.
-(A) Cells grown to log phase and then exposed to indicated pH values.
-The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells. β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU1, in the native locus.
-(B) Cells grown to log phase and then exposed to sMHB pH 3.5.
-Completed thrice in biological triplicate.
-Threshold for significance was p-value > 0.5.
+(A) Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU1 reporter construct.
+Each dot represents one replicate, and horizontal bars indicate the average.Cells grown to log phase and then exposed to indicated pH values.
+(B) β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU1, in the native locus.
+Cells grown to log phase and then exposed to sMHB pH 3.5.
+Completed three times in biological triplicate. * p < 0.05 by two-tailed Student’s t test.

 Changes in pH do not greatly affect rpsU3 transcript abundance, but decrease protein abundance

 In contrast, the transcript abundance of rpsU3 did not seem to strongly react to changes in pH, whether acidic or basic (Fig 8A).
-Only at pH 2.75 was there a significant change, at a decrease of 65% fluorescence ((Fig 8A).
-Similar to the protein abundance observed at low pH of bS21-1, bS21-3 shows virtually no β-galactosidase activity at pH 3.5 (Fig 8B).
+Only at pH 2.75 was there a significant change, at a decrease of 65% fluorescence (Fig 8A).
+Similar to the protein abundance observed at low pH of bS21-1, there is virtually no β-galactosidase activity at pH 3.5 when assessing the bS21-3 lacZ reporter (Fig 8B).